NeuroTech-Leuven/TheMindWitcher/src/README.md

 Folder: `Emotions`.
 Contains all files pertaining to the emotions pipeline.
 These files and directories are:
-- A Python file which handles the link between data acquisition in OpeniIBE and modifying the game.
+- A Python file which handles the link between data acquisition in OpenVIBE and modifying the game.
 - The notebook which details the chosen model, this model is trained and the determined parameters are saved.
 - The directory `models`, in which model parameters are stored.